IraAngeles-IBM/istio101/workshop/exercise-4/README.md

 1. From the **Services** menu, select the **guestbook** service.
 1. Scroll to the bottom and click on **Find Traces** button to see traces.
-1. Use Ctrl-C in the terminal to exit the port-foward when you are done.

 Read more about [Jaeger](https://www.jaegertracing.io/docs/)